 - Ensuring physical health: respecting meal times, eating healthy, and having a daily exercise routine optimizes and favors brain function and improves mood.

 - Build resilience, which is the ability to cope with crises and overcome them.
 This is achieved by adapting to change and being flexible in responding to unforeseen events.
-See this time as an opportunity for growth in self-learning, the development of creative solutions, adaptation to change, and the use and use of technology to learn, work, and interact assertively.
+See this time as an opportunity for growth in self-learning, the development of creative solutions, adaptation to change, and the use and use of technology to learn, work, mixer of cryptocurrencies and interact assertively.

 - Build virtual communication and support networks, keeping in touch with loved ones, colleagues, and friends.
 Make frequent video calls and organize virtual social gatherings.